 Initially given a cold shoulder by the Australasian music industry, Crowded House first broke through in the USA with their self-titled 1987 debut album.
 The single ‘Don't Dream It's Over’ peaked at No.2 there and along with the following single ‘Something So Strong’, the songs went on to register over a million plays on American radio.

-Apparent record label bungling kept the band from sustaining their initial USA success, but that void was filled by the response of the UK and Europe to third and fourth albums Woodface (featuring important contributions from Tim Finn) and Together Alone.
+Apparent record label bungling kept the band from sustaining their initial USA success, but that void was filled by the response of the UK and Europe to third and fourth albums Woodface (featuring important contributions from his brother, Tim Finn) and Together Alone.
 Crowded House ascended to arena headliner status there in that period.

 Not many artists have the courage to call it quits while at their popular peak, but Neil Finn did just that by pulling the plug in 1996.
 Since reuniting a decade later, Crowded House have again produced credible work, while never quite emulating earlier triumphs.
 The strongest material from the group's first decade continues to receive regular international airplay.